-A team of researchers from Harvard University conducted a study that shows how fasting has the potential to increase a person’s lifespan.
+According to a study published online in Cell Metabolism, a team of researchers at Harvard University have demonstrated how dietary restriction has the potential to increase a person’s lifespan,

-“Although previous work has shown how intermittent fasting can slow ageing, we are only beginning to understand the underlying biology,” said William Mair, senior author on the study.
+“Although previous work has shown how intermittent fasting can slow aging, we are only beginning to understand the underlying biology,” said William Mair, senior author on the study.